GewelsJI/GewelsJI/README.md

 - *[05/July/2022]* :bangbang: We release the first large-scale VPS dataset, termed **SUN-SEG**, containing 158,690 frames with densely-annotated labels.
 These labels can further support the development of medical colonoscopy diagnosis, localization, and their derivative tasks.
 For more details, please refer to [project page](https://github.com/GewelsJI/VPS) / [technical report](https://arxiv.org/pdf/2203.14291v2.pdf).

 - *[26/May/2022]* :heavy_exclamation_mark: We propose a simple but efficient baseline, **DGNet**, with a novel object gradient supervision for camouflaged object detection (COD) task.
 Additionally, we construct a comprehensive COD benchmark with 20 competed approaches.
 Read our [technical report](https://arxiv.org/pdf/2205.12853.pdf) for more details.
-We also implement our model code via [Jittor](https://github.com/GewelsJI/DGNet/tree/main/jittor_lib) & [PyTorch](https://github.com/GewelsJI/DGNet/tree/main/pytorch_lib) toolboxes.
+We also implement our model via [Jittor](https://github.com/GewelsJI/DGNet/tree/main/jittor_lib) & [PyTorch](https://github.com/GewelsJI/DGNet/tree/main/pytorch_lib) toolboxes.

 <h2 align="left">Real-time Stats</h2>